appsquickly/typhoon/README.md

 Elegant, powerful dependency injection for Cocoa and CocoaTouch.
 Lightweight (just 2500 lines of code), yet full-featured and super-easy to use.

+### Swift News!!!

+We're getting Typhoon ready to work with Swift.

+* Currently its possible to create assemblies and resolve components from TyphoonComponentFactory. (factory.componentForType, factory.componentForKey, etc).
+* Resolving using your assembly interfaces does not yet work in Swift.

 ## Familiar with Dependency Injection?

-* ***News:!!!*** We're getting Typhoon ready to work with Swift.
-Currently its possible to create assemblies and resolve components from TyphoonComponentFactory.
-Resolving using the assembly interface does not currently work.
 * Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a>, <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>  ***Updated for version 2.0!!!!***
 * <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a>
 * <a href="https://github.com/typhoon-framework/Typhoon#design-goals--features">Check the feature list</a>.